nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC05 - Find an applicant by name**
+**Use case: UC04 - List all applicants**

-Guarantees: The applicants with name matching the search will be listed.
+Guarantees: All applicants will be listed.

 **MSS**

-1. User inputs the command to find an applicant by name.
+1. User inputs the command to view the list of all applicants.
-2. Staff-Snap displays the list of all applicants that match the search.
+2. Staff-Snap displays the list of all applicants.

    Use case ends.